carolinepetrova/DataStructures/UnrolledLinkedList/README.md

 ## Methods
-*push_back - Adds element in the end of a list *push_to_node - Adds an element to a specific node *delete_occurances - Removes the occurances of an element from all nodes *empty - Returns is the list is empty
+push_back - Adds element in the end of a list <br>
+*push_to_node - Adds an element to a specific node *delete_occurances - Removes the occurances of an element from all nodes *empty - Returns is the list is empty